teaching-on-testbeds/chameleon-snippets/draw-topo.md

 :::

 ::: {.cell .markdown}
-The following cell will draw the network topology, for your reference.
+The following cells will draw the network topology, for your reference.
 :::